AbdelrahmanElzemrany/SMA-Bending-wire/README.md

 ---

-## Technical Specifications & Model Limitations
+## Technical Specifications & Model Boundary Conditions

 * **Solver Configuration Requirements:** If you extract the core `pure_bending_sma_wire` subsystem to run independent test cases, you must manually adjust the configuration parameters (`Ctrl + E`).
 The block requires a **Fixed-Step Solver** set to **ode4 (Runge-Kutta)** with an explicit fixed step size of `0.0001` seconds to ensure numerical simulation stability.
-* **Acknowledged Simplifications:** To maintain analytical clarity in this stage of development, the model contains two main engineering limitations:
+* **Scoping and Boundary Assumptions:** For this specific simulation model stage, two key boundary conditions were established:
-  1. The FORC dataset is calculated entirely under a single, constant mechanical bending load.
+  1. The FORC dataset is calculated under a single, constant mechanical bending load.
-  2. The simulation lacks an electro-thermal subsystem block; temperature is driven directly as an ideal input signal, bypassing physical Joule heating and convective cooling delays.
+  2. Temperature is driven directly as an ideal input signal, separating the core thermodynamic material behavior from external electro-thermal delays like physical Joule heating or convective environmental cooling.
-* *I am currently developing solutions for both constraints and will demonstrate the integration of the dynamic loading and electro-thermal models in my upcoming explanation videos.*
+* *Both of these architectural boundaries and their broader engineering implications are discussed comprehensively throughout my breakdown video series.*

 ## Technical Documentation
 For the comprehensive mathematical derivations, thermodynamic state equations, and detailed experimental analysis supporting this project, please refer to my attached technical report: **`Shape memory alloy.pdf`**.